KRproject-tech/MBD_demo/README.md

 The Closed-loop Pendulum demo which is modeled by Quaternion based Multi-Body Dynamics.

-The following dynamics for multi-bodies are solved.
+The following dynamics for multi-bodies are solved [^2].

 $$
 \left[